 - Amenities: Heating, air conditioning, drinking water, and air quality all contribute to achieving a successful space management strategy.

-To get an understanding of what works when it comes to space planning, look at what other companies are doing.
+To get an understanding of what works when it comes to space planning, look at what other companies are doing, such as LinkedIn, Apple and the NHS.

-One example is LinkedIn.
-The social media giant set a clear goal of making hybrid working more viable and sustainable for their workers.
+LinkedIn set a clear goal of making hybrid working more viable and sustainable for their workers.
 They considered the needs of in-person, hybrid, and remoter workers that included multiple diverse roles and preferences.
-Offering quiet places, bustling cafes, and replacing traditional work stations seating areas.
+Offering quiet places, bustling cafes, and replacing traditional workstation seating areas.

-Another example is Apple, whose 2.8 million square feet structure accommodates 12,000 employees.
-Apple intended for the site’s architectural design to work with nature, which is proven to promote productivity, improve mental health, and reduce stress.
+Apple, whose 2.8 million square feet structure accommodates 12,000 employees, intended for the site’s architectural design to work with nature, which is proven to promote productivity, improve mental health, and reduce stress.

 In the UK, NHS Property Services altered the way their estates were being used in 2013.
 As opposed to focusing on room and floor layouts, they had wider objectives such as repurposing vacant space, refurbishing space, and launching a flexible room booking app.
 As well as creating more space for healthier communities, they also raised £381m through the disposal of unwanted assets.